rpgfamaran-cpu/CS2-project/README.md

 STUDENTS:
 None

-# prompts the user to manage / add students in a specific class into their corresponding laptop numbers
+#prompts the user to manage / add students in a specific class into their corresponding laptop numbers:

 + = add student
 - = remove student
 * = back